Captain Planet and the Planeteers: Film

 Multiple attempts have been made to create a film adaptation of the series.
 The first occurred in 1996 when Boxer and Pyle wrote a film adaptation of Captain Planet originally titled Planet.
 Five years later, Michael Reaves revised the concept as Dark Planet or Planet.
 The storyline was darker than the series, and set in a post-apocalyptic time period.
 However, the script was lost when Turner and Warner Bros. merged in 1996.
 The film reached the design stage before it was abandoned.

 Other attempts at a film version were made in 2007, 2011, and 2013, but none of these versions came to pass.
 In October 2016, Paramount Pictures and Leonardo DiCaprio's Appian Way were attempting to develop a new movie and were in negotiation with Jono Matt and Glen Powell to write the script, with Powell to star as the titular character.
 The status of the project remained unclear for years with no further updates.
 In early 2023, Powell claimed that hurdles at Warner Bros.
 Discovery would need to be cleared before moving forward.

 Deadline revealed on July 17, 2025 that the project had become a live-action television series, which had entered development at Netflix.

 Comic books

 Marvel Comics published a comic series titled Captain Planet and the Planeteers.
 The series ran twelve issues, cover dated October 1991 through October 1992.

-A new comic series by Dynamite Entertainment began release on May 7, 2025 and ran for six issues.
-It was initially planned to be released on Earth Day (April 23), but was delayed.
+A new comic series by Dynamite Entertainment began release on May 7, 2025, and ran for six issues.
+It was planned to be released on Earth Day (April 23) but, was delayed.
 Captain Planet and the Planeteers is written by David Pepose and illustrated by Emmanuel Casallos.
 The series received mostly positive reviews, averaging a critic score of 8.4/10 according to Comic Book Round Up.